ernestdolog/js-algorithms-cheatsheet/sorting/merge-sort/README.md

 Arrays of 0-1 elements are always sorted.
 So it divides the array into subarrays of 0-1 elements than builds up a sorted array.

+> time complexity: O(n log n) - worst avg best case the same time complexity

+A thought: why n log n?:

+If 1 split (we split 1 full array, or 2 half arrays - here same thing) is 1 step to split an array of length n into 1 or 0 length subarrays is log n steps why? we always half, what means /2, we are interested here how much /2 we need from 1 (2^0) to get to our full array...
+ergo: how much of power i'v to make 2 to get there...

+> space complexity: O(n) - ^^-^^

 when we merge, we merge 2 sorted arrays:

 ``` javascript